blmstrm/ocjpnotes2/README.md

 #####Adding Strings and primitive types:
 ``"Ten" +10+10+10`` turns into ``"Ten101010"`` due to the fact that ``"Ten" + 10`` evaluates to a String variable ``"Ten10"``, which results in ``"Ten10"+10`` also evaluating to a String variable etc.
 #####Method overriding:
-You can only provide a less restrictive  or same-access modifier when overrind a method.
+You can only provide a less restrictive  or same-access modifier when overriding a method.
 #####Defining enum elements:
 Enum elements  need to be defined first before any other attribute in an enum class.
 ###Code: